sciactive/pnotify/README.md

 * `animation: "fade"` - The animation to use when displaying and hiding the notice. "none" and "fade" are supported through CSS.
 Others are supported through the Animate module and Animate.css.
 * `animate_speed: "normal"` - Speed at which the notice animates in and out. "slow", "normal", or "fast".
 Respectively, 400ms, 250ms, 100ms.
 * `shadow: true` - Display a drop shadow.
-* `hide: true` - After a delay, remove the notice.
+* `hide: true` - After a delay, close the notice.
-* `delay: 8000` - Delay in milliseconds before the notice is removed.
+* `delay: 8000` - Delay in milliseconds before the notice is closed.
 * `mouse_reset: true` - Reset the hide timer if the mouse moves over the notice.
-* `remove: true` - Remove the notice's elements from the DOM after it is removed.
+* `remove: true` - Remove the notice's elements from the DOM after it is closed.
 * `insert_brs: true` - Change new lines to br tags.
 * `destroy: true` - Whether to remove the notice from the global array when it is closed.
 * `stack: PNotify.defaultStack` - The stack on which the notices will be placed.
 Also controls the direction the notices stack.